Glossary of terms used in THE RUBY-VIPER TRILOGY

 Hatzidakis – a family surname of Cretan origin that was common in ancient times and still is today; pronounced with four clear syllables: hot-zi-dak-is

-Hellespont, The – ancient name of the narrow passage between the Aegean Sea and the Sea of Marmara; known today as Dardanelles or as the Strait of Gallipoli
+Hellespont, The – ancient name of the narrow passage between the Aegean Sea and the Sea of Marmara; known today as the Dardanelles or the Strait of Gallipoli

 Hera – the Greek goddess of marriage, family, childbirth, and women; the wife and sister of Zeus, king of the gods